bukosabino/truffle-voting-dapp/README.md

 * Init and end dates to proposals.
 * Anonymous users.
-* Use Ropstem Ethereum testnets.
+* Use Ethereum testnet and deploy demo

 # Credits: